-Firearms and other weapons are not permitted at Howard Community College (HCC).
+Firearms and other weapons are typically not permitted at Howard Community College (HCC).
 Weapons include but are not limited to knives, firearms, fireworks, explosives, dangerous chemicals, or arms classified as weapons.
 Any instrument that may cause apprehension or harm is expressly included within the definition of weapon.

 A faculty member or other designated instructor may also carry a weapon for instructional purposes when authorized by HCC.
-The faculty member must notify the immediate supervisor of the intent to use a weapon for instructional purposes prior to the class.
-The faculty member or instructor must give advanced written notification to the director of security services at the beginning of each semester.
+The faculty member must notify the immediate supervisor, the area division chair, and the area division dean of the intent to use a weapon for instructional purposes prior to the class.
+The faculty member or instructor must give advanced written notification to the director of public safety at least two weeks in advance or on a case-by-case basis at the discretion of the director of public safety.
 Weapons must not be left unattended and must be locked in a secure location immediately prior to and after use in class.

-Policy Manual Review/Revision: 03/08/13
+Policy Manual Review/Revision: 04/11/14